I am not okay with what is happening in the United States right now. This is not normal, and it is not okay.

 If you are feeling that way, you are not alone because I am feeling that way too.

-I do not know the “best” thing to do, but I refuse to remain paralyzed by the desire to find the “best” thing and instead I am committed to doing something and to doing it daily.
+I do not know the “best” thing to do, but I refuse to remain paralyzed by the desire to find the “best” thing and instead I am committed to doing something and to doing it regularly.

-Because in the face of such an onslaught of terrible news where it feels like each time I look there’s something else to be scared of and enraged about, I know that I need to do more than spiral into overwhelm and depression.
+In the face of such an onslaught of terrible news where it feels like each time I look there’s something else to be scared of and enraged about, I know that I need to do more than spiral into overwhelm and depression.

 And, perhaps most importantly for me, I need to constantly remind myself that while sharing information on social media can be helpful, it is not the same as doing the harder work.